44th Governor's Arts Awards Honors Oklahomans

 Small Grant Support – Three grants of up to $2,500 each are available for audience-based arts programs and learning-based arts programs in community settings.
 Applications are due 30 days before the start of a program.
 Learn more.

-Small Grant Support for Schools – Three grants of up to $2,500 per school year are available for PreK-12 public and private, non-religious schools.
+Small Grant Support for Schools – Three grants of up to $2,500 per school year are available.
 A 10% match is required.
 Applications are due 30 days before the start of a program.
 Learn more.

 Arts in Alternative Education Grants – Three grants of up to $2,500 per school year are available for alternative education sites within the Oklahoma State Department of Education system.
 A 5% match is required.
 Applications are due 30 days before the start of a program.
 Learn more.